open-power/snap/hardware/setup/AD9H7/README.md

 9H7 cards contains VU37P with an HBM.
 Note :
-capi-flash mecanism is not working yet, so only JTAG programmation is available for this card Factory / user switching mecanism is not working yet
+capi-flash mecanism is not working yet, so only JTAG programmation is available for this card

 The following URL defines how to get the PSL [image-and-model-build](../../../hardware/README.md#power9)